getsentry/sentry-docs/docs/learn/quotas.rst

 individual attributes are capped at 512 bytes.
 Additionally, certain attributes also limit the maximum number of items.

-For example, ``extra`` data is limited to 100 items, and each item is capped at 512 bytes.
+For example, ``extra`` data is limited to 50 items, and each item is capped at 16 KB.
 Similar restrictions apply to context locals (within a stacktrace's frame), as well as any similar attributes.

 Generic attributes like the event's label also have limits but are more